-If you are a patient please click to see the patient information leaflet provided by the Royal College of Anaesthetists RCoA Patient information leaflet
+If you are a patient please click to see the patient information leaflet produced by the Royal College of Anaesthetists in collaboration with the AAA RCoA Patient information leaflet

 Anaesthesia Associates (AAs) are highly trained healthcare professionals, part of the multi-disciplinary theatre team led by a Consultant Anaesthetist.
 They care for patients undergoing many aspects of anaesthetic care; before, during and after operations or procedures.
 (1)